-- Newly installed water- heated-radiant- heat systems should be operational for a minimum of 4 weeks with the temperature set between 64°-68°F to insure a dry subfloor with the proper moisture content. - Existing water- heated-radiant- heat systems must be operated a temperature of 64°F 4 for a minimum of 4 days before acclimation and installation of hardwood flooring. - A pressure test must be preformed and documented by prior to installation. - At the time of installation, sub floor must be 64°-68°F. - Use floating floor installation only.
-Do not use the glue down or staple installation method on radiant heat flooring. - Use an adhesive approved by the system manufacturer for edge and end joints - After installation do not change the radiant heat settling for 48 hours. - Gradually increase the heat in 3 5 o increments daily to adjust the heating system temperature up or down to allow the flooring to adjust to the temperature changes - The maximum temperature of sub floor under normal use should not exceed 85° F. (Check with heat system manufacturer). - For correct water temperature inside heating pipes, check with manufacturer's suggested guidelines. - Heating pipes must be covered with 1 1/4" of concrete or minimum 1/8" below bottom side of plywood sub floor.
-In addition, for plywood sub floor, heat transfer plates or insulation boards must be under pipes. - Room temperature should be maintained between 60-80 ° F and not vary more than 15° F from season to season. - Relative Humidity must be maintained in the range of 35-55% humidity in the home for radiant heated rooms. - .
-Always refer to the manufacturer of the radiant heating system for detailed instructions. - For additional information refer to our Radiant Heat Technical Note.
+- Newly installed water- heated-radiant- heat systems should be operatonal for a minimum of 4 weeks with the temperature set between 64°-68°F to insure a dry subfloor with the proper moisture content. - Existing water- heated-radiant- heat systems must be operated a temperature of 64°F for a minimum of 4 days before installation of hardwood flooring. - A pressure test must be preformed and documented by prior to installation. - At the time of installation, sub floor must be 64°-68°F. - Use floating floor installation only.
+Do not use the glue down installation method on radiant heat flooring . - Use an adhesive approved by the system manufacturer for edge and end joints - After installation do not change the radiant heat settling for 48 hours. - Gradually increase the heat 3 5° increments daily to adjust the heating system temperature up or down to allow the flooring to adjust to the temperature changes - The maximum temperature of sub floor under normal use should not exceed 85° F. (Check with heat system manufacturer). - For correct water temperature inside heating pipes, check with manufacturer's suggested guidelines. - Heating pipes must be covered with 1 1/4" of concrete or minimum 1/8" below bottom side of plywood sub floor.
+In addition, for plywood sub floor, heat transfer plates or insulation boards must be under pipes. - Room temperature should be maintained between 60-80 ° F and not vary more than 15° F from season to season. - Relatuve Humidity must be maintained in the ramge of 35-55% humidity in the home for radiant heated rooms.

-IMPORTANT: DO NOT INSTALL CABINETS OR WALLS ON TOP OF THE FLOORING WHEN USING THE FLOATING INSTALLTION METHOD.
+IMPORTANT: DO NOT INSTALL CABINETS OR WALLS ON TOP OF THE FLOORING WHEN USING THE FLOATING INSTALLATION METHOD.

-Step 1: POSITION THE FIRST ROW
+Step 1: GETTING STARTED